awsdocs/amazon-athena-user-guide/doc_source/querying.md

 Before you can run a query, a query result bucket location in Amazon S3 must be specified, or you must use a workgroup that has specified a bucket and whose configuration overrides client settings\.
 If no query results location is specified, the query fails with an error\.

-Previously, if you ran a query without specifying a value for **Query result location**, and the query result location setting was not overridden by a workgroup, Athena created a default location for you\.
-The default location was `aws-athena-query-results-MyAcctID-MyRegion`, where *MyAcctID* was the AWS account ID of the IAM principal that ran the query, and *MyRegion* was the region where the query ran \(for example, `us-west-1`\.\)

-Now, before you can run an Athena query in a region in which your account hasn't used Athena previously, you must specify a query result location, or use a workgroup that overrides the query result location setting\.
-While Athena no longer creates a default query results location for you, previously created default `aws-athena-query-results-MyAcctID-MyRegion` locations remain valid and you can continue to use them\.

 **To specify a client\-side setting query result location using the Athena console**

 1. From the nagivation bar, choose **Settings**\.